yogeshkumar05/react-slideshow-carousel/README.md

 1. **data** : an array of image paths

-2. **infinite**: a boolean to specify whether infinite looping is on or off possible values: true | false ; true by default
+2. **infinite**: a boolean to specify whether infinite looping is on or off
+    * possible values: true | false ; true by default

-3. **tofro**: a boolean to specify whether to & from oscillation of slides should be enabled. \n
+3. **tofro**: a boolean to specify whether to & fro oscillation of slides should be enabled.
     * possible values: true | false ; false by default
-    * 'infinite' has highest priority than 'tofro', hence if 'inifnite' is true, the value of 'tofro' will not be conisdered.     * If 'inifinite' is false and 'tofro' is true, the slideshow will move back & forth after reaching the edge slides, e.g,         when the slideshow reaches the last slide, it will move back one slide at a time till the beginning, and again toward         the end.
+    * 'infinite' has highest priority than 'tofro', hence if 'inifnite' is true, the value of 'tofro' will not be conisdered.     * If 'inifinite' is false and 'tofro' is true, the slideshow will move back & forth after reaching the edge slides, e.g,         when the slideshow reaches the last slide, it will move back one slide at a time till the beginning, and again toward         the end
+    * 'autoplay' should be true for 'tofro' to work

 4. **autoplay**: a boolean to indicate if the slideshow should play automatically
     * possible values: true | false ; true by default